kirillkpts/kkhaaddons/README.md

 ![Supports amd64 Architecture][amd64-shield]
 ![Supports armv7 Architecture][armv7-shield]

-Finance Dashboard is a local-first personal finance web app with AI voice input, Apple Pay automation, push notifications, and multi-currency analytics.
-This repository hosts the Home Assistant add-on source only; the Docker image is compiled on your Home Assistant host during installation.
+Finance Dashboard is a self-hosted, local-first personal finance web app with AI voice input, Apple Pay automation, push notifications, and multi-currency analytics.
+This repository hosts the Home Assistant add-on source only; the Docker image is compiled on your Home Assistant host during installation, so no external SaaS or cloud services are required.

 ## Features